IA-AIDEN/AIDEN-Core/README.md

 ---

-# License
+# Proprietary License

-This repository is distributed under the MIT License.
+AIDEN is proprietary technology developed by Agencia Digital JMC Studio Creativo.

-Commercial use, infrastructure integration, model deployment, or ecosystem implementation involving AIDEN technologies may require explicit authorization from JMC Studio Creativo.
+All rights are reserved.
+Commercial use, redistribution, deployment, model replication, or infrastructure integration require explicit written authorization.

+See the LICENSE file for additional details.

 ---